An introduction to Homeopathy

 Why are there homeopathic remedies for specific conditions?

 Even though homeopathy treats the individual, and not the disease, some homeopathic remedies will successfully treat many people with the same symptoms.
 For example, Arnica is usually used for muscular bruising and Thuja for warts.
 These remedies have become so firmly established that they can be given without question and the condition only needs to be looked at more closely if the remedy does not work well.

 Other remedies have become linked to specific illnesses because the ailment itself often follows a common pattern.
 For example, Rhus Tox is for pain which feels better for movement - and is taken by thousands of people to ease rheumatic aches and pains.

-Most homeopathic medicines come as a small tablet, which should be allowed to dissolve or chewed in a clean mouth, half an hour before or after eating.
+Most homeopathic medicines come as small tablets or granules, which should be allowed to dissolve or chewed half an hour before or after eating rather than taken with food.
 It is best not to handle the tablets, but to tip them into the bottle cap and then drop them in the mouth.
-Weleda also makes liquids, powders, pillules and granules, which should be put into a clean mouth - unless otherwise stated.
+In the case of our Chamomile Teething Granules, a small measuring scoop is provided to dispense the remedy to the baby or child.

 Low potency homeopathic medicines can be increased in effect by simply increasing the frequency of the dose.
 This has the same effect as taking a higher dose of conventional medicine.
 Carefully read the pack to see how often and how large the dose should be.

 Gradually stop taking the medicine when you notice improvement in the symptoms, by spacing out the doses to wider intervals.
 When there is a marked improvement, stop altogether.
 If the symptoms recur, resume dosage.
 If the symptoms change, stop dosage and seek advice.

 Can homeopathic medicines be taken with other drugs?